HannPark/HannPark/README.md

 # README
 - 👋 Hi, I’m @HannPark but my real name is Jose Luis Ojeda
 - 👀 I’m interested in ...
 JavaScript, Node.js, HTML, CSS, Being a Backend Developer, Music, Guitar, Hero's Series...
 - 🌱 I’m currently learning ...
-Angular + NodeJs
+Angular + NodeJs + GraphQL
 - 💞️ I’m looking to collaborate on ...
 Whatever that makes me grow as a WEB Developer
 - 📫 How to reach me ...
 - Visit my Profile in [LINKEDIN](http://www.linkedin.com/in/jose-luis-ojeda-polo)